Architecture

 The practical solution is a four-tier classification of modifications by risk and reversibility.
 Each tier has different approval requirements, different documentation standards, and different rollback expectations.

 These are modifications that affect execution without affecting behavior.
 Schedule adjustments, step ordering, skip conditions, metric thresholds.
-The agent can make these without approval because the risk of a bad M1 change is low and recoverable.
+The agent can make these without approval because the risk of a bad change at this tier is low and recoverable.

-Examples: adjusting a cron schedule from hourly to every 90 minutes based on observed yield rate; reordering steps in a heartbeat loop; updating a token-cost threshold.
+Examples: adjusting a cron schedule based on observed yield rate; reordering steps in a processing loop; updating a token-cost threshold.

 Requirement: git commit with descriptive message.
 No human review needed.